timmyreilly/react-ethereum-web3-starter/README.md

 `\truff-n-stuff> truffle migrate`
 `\truff-n-stuff> truffle migrate --reset` <- this one might come in handy.
 It will reset your contracts.

+You'll be able to see all these contract deployments in the terminal where you started the ganache-cli.
+Neat!

 Awesome!
 We're speaking blockchain.
 Let's build a simple storage contract:

+`\my-dapp\truff-n-stuff\contracts\SimpleStorage.sol`:

 ```
 pragma solidity ^0.4.18;